 At a policy discussion meeting Lawrence Katz commented on HUD's recent study of impacts on housing related to employment, education, health, and delinquency, among other housing topics.
 The National Bureau of Economic Research conducted the study for HUD.
 Elisabeth Allison Professor of Economics at Harvard University and NBER Research Associate, Lawrence Katz, were the principle investigators.
 When asked about rencent changes to HARP, Katz responded, "Recent changes have indeed been made to HARP.
 The changes are designed to help more underwater borrowers who are current on their mortgages refinance at today's low interest rates.
 Not only will these changes allow more borrowers to qualify, but they will also streamline the process and reduce the cost to borrowers.
 It should also lessen the risk for Fannie Mae and Freddie Mac".

-Continued Signs Of Housing Recovery
+Signs Of Housing Recovery in the Twin Cities

 In addition, the inventory of houses for sale remained low; at current pace, it would take 6.6 months to sell the supply of existing homes on the market and 4.9 months to clear the new homes on the market.
 Experts consider a six month supply of homes to be a balanced market.
 Distressed sales remain a key factor, however, as the impact of serious delinquencies and underwater mortgages continue to temper market gains.